jidongxiao/CSCI1200-DataStructures/lectures/01_introduction/README.md

 ```
   – expr1 is the initial expression executed at the start before the loop iterations begin;
   – expr2 is the test applied before the beginning of each loop iteration, the loop ends when this expression evaluates to false or 0;
-  – expr3 is evaluated at the very end of each iteration;
+  – expr3 is executed at the very end of each iteration, it is typically used to increment or decrement the loop counter;
   – statement is the “loop body”.

 - Here is the basic form of a while loop: